MarinU-M/se_project_aroundtheus/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project is made so all the elements are displayed correctly on popular screen sizes, and all the information are fetched from a server via API.

 **Figma**